-Above: Adult female named Caya (B1's mate) feeds her captivebred foster child along with her own progeny (note tiny radio transmitter).

-In 2017 we surveyed 26 (10 by helicopter) of the 32 historic territories in Belize and Guatemala.
-Thirteen were occupied, and five fledged a total of 11 young.

-One occupied territory an artifical nest box at our hack site-is now populated by P29 (B1's son) and 047 from Tikal Park, 55 miles distant, highlighting the paucity of recruitable adult falcons.

-We have released 50 captive-bred Orangebreasted Falcons with Panama origins since 2007 to bolster the small population and add diversity.
-They are surviving and breeding with wild mates.

-Our new widely-distributed poster, along with educational programs focused on school children and their parents, seeks to change the culture away from viewing raptors as vermin and end persecution of all raptors in Belize.
+The Peregrine Fund obert Berry In 2018, an incomplete year because of injuries, we surveyed only 15 of the 32 historic territories in Belize and Guatemala.
+Ten were occupied, and at least three fledged young.
+We have banded 52 wild nestlings since 2007, which along with captive-bred released progeny help us monitor the population.
+Our hack site includes the first-ever artificial nest box occupied by a nesting pair of falcons that help feed and protect the hacking juveniles.
+High turnover among these resident adults and current occupancy by a locally-banded wild male and a female fledged from Tikal Park, 55 miles away, highlight the lack of recruitable adult falcons.
+We released 56 captivebred falcons since 2007, six this year, all of which fledged succesfully.
+We provided a visually challenged (and therefore unafraid) female OBF to our partner, Belize Raptor Center, that has become a key ambassador for education and outreach.
+Despite our efforts to bolster and add genetic diversity to the small Central American population, decline continues as mortality outpaces productivity.
+Our large, widely-distributed poster, along with educational programs and citizen science reporting, show that we are changing the culture in Belize away from viewing raptors as vermin, with a goal to end persecution of all raptors.
 Orange-breasted Falcons appear to have unique survival advantages: they nest on towering cliffs in rugged and remote mountain habitat that they occupy year round.
 They care for their young three times as long as other falcon species.
-They have long reproductive lives of 10 or more years, similar to other falcon species, and yet our recent banding studies indicate that the life expectancy of an adult Orange-breasted Falcon is just 2.57 years.
+They have potentially long reproductive lives of 10 or more years, similar to other falcon species, but a much lower reproductive rate, and our recent banding studies indicate that the life expectancy of an adult Orange-breasted Falcon is just 2.57 years.

 We believe the cumulative effects of habitat alteration, fragmentation, human conflicts, and natural predation together help explain the large diminution in the species' range and continuing local decline.
 We can confirm that this once mountain species now leaves the sanctuary of its mountain home to hunt invasive feral pigeons and collared doves in the surrounding lowlands and cities, where all raptors are persecuted as vermin.

-To help bolster this small declining northern population, each spring we conduct an arduous three-month long hack of captive-bred unrelated juveniles bred at our Wyoming facility-no small feat, since this species has proven to be the most difficult of falcon species to breed in captivity.
-Despite unforeseen high mortality, our captive-bred birds and their progeny are now breeding with wild mates, designed to increase genetic diversity, fitness, and future productivity.
+To help bolster this small declining northern population, each spring we conduct an arduous three-month long hack of captive-bred juveniles bred at our Wyoming facility-no small feat, since this species has proven to be the most difficult of falcon species to breed in captivity.
+Despite unforeseen high mortality, our captivebred birds and their progeny are now breeding with wild mates, designed to increase genetic diversity, fitness, and future productivity.
 DNA analysis of blood samples from the Orange-breasted Falcon's entire range is underway at the University of Wyoming, and we're partnering with Cornell's eBird to create models, map habitat, and help identify relatedness, population status, and guide future research.
 We search for new pairs while monitoring known territories both on foot and by helicopter, including in the Darien region of Panama, a biodiversity "hotspot" where we also conserve Harpy Eagles.
 We plan to assist Darien's local communities to create economic alternatives to forest destruction, benefiting raptors and numerous other species including the Orange-breasted Falcon.

-Puerto Rican Sharp-shinned Hawk
+1/2019 Puerto Rican Sharp-shinned Hawk